!!! The iNEXT-Discovery project ended on July 31, 2024 !!!

 ![]() |

-After being informed about our access possibilities and registration you can start preparing your submission.
-You will be guided to select the "service route" that best fits the aim of your project, then you choose a preferred facility for performing your research.
-Subsequently, the research background, objectives, and the translational value of your project must be outlined.
+After reading about our access possibilities and registration you prepare your submission.
+You select the "service route" that best fits the aim of your project and you choose one of the facilities capable to perform your research.
+Subsequently, the research background, objectives, and the translational value of your project should be outlined.
 For each step, detailed information is provided as help text.

-In case you consider to access a facility in a different way, do not hesitate to contact them directly (see below).
+In case you would like to explore possibilities to access one of our facilities beyond the iNEXT-Discovery offerings, do not hesitate to contact them directly (see below).
 For applying for access, please follow this link, or click the big red button "Apply for Access" at the top-right of our website.
 Our general Access Guidelines can be found here.

 “This work benefited from access to [the Name of facility] and has been supported by iNEXT-Discovery, project number 871037, funded by the Horizon 2020 program of the European Commission”